Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Results

 The normalized skewness $S_{\mathrm{d}}$ and kurtosis $K_{\mathrm{d}}$, while easier to construct experimentally, mix up the contributions from nucleon fluctuations and nuclear deformation, which preclude a direct and intuitive interpretation of the results.
-Therefore, we propose a modified form of the normalized cumulants,
+Therefore, I propose a modified form of the normalized cumulants,

 With this definition, the baseline contributions are subtracted in the numerator and denominator and the $\beta_2$ dependence is expected to cancel.
 The final results contain only the $\cos(3\gamma)$ dependence and can be compared directly with the normalized quantities in Tables~\ref{tab:1} and \ref{tab:2}.
-Another important point is that the values of the normalized cumulant are expected to be in between two limits
+Another important point is that the values of the normalized cumulant are expected to lie in between two limits

 The bottom panels of Fig.~\ref{fig:9} show the results for these modified quantities.
-Datasets for different $\beta_2$ values, as shown by the first panel for $S_{\mathrm{d,sub}}$ and the third panel for $K_{\mathrm{d,sub}}$, nearly collapse on a common curve, confirming our earlier statement that these observables are a great way to isolate the coefficient $b'$ and $c'$ in Eq~\eqref{eq:17}.
-The same panels also show the range of the predicted values from Tables~\ref{tab:1} and \ref{tab:2} as shaded boxes.
+Results for different $\beta_2$ values, as shown by the first panel for $S_{\mathrm{d,sub}}$ and the third panel for $K_{\mathrm{d,sub}}$, nearly collapse on a common curve, confirming the earlier statement that these observables are a great way to isolate the coefficient $b'$ and $c'$ in Eq~\eqref{eq:17}.
+The same panels also show the range of the predicted values from Tabs.~\ref{tab:1} and \ref{tab:2} by the shaded gray boxes.
 Remarkably, the values predicted from the full Monte Carlo Glauber model falls within the ranges from the simple analytical estimates.
 These results suggest an approximate parametrization $S_{\mathrm{d,sub}}=b_0+c_0\cos3\gamma$, with coefficient $c_0$ nearly independent of centrality and coefficient $b_0$ increasing from central to peripheral collisions.

-Even though $S_{\mathrm{d,sub}}$ and $K_{d.sub}$ can not be directly measured, they can be estimated by comparing results from collisions of two species $A$ and $B$ with similar mass numbers and therefore similar values in the absence of deformations.
-Taking skewness for example, we could construct the following ratio using Eq.~\eqref{eq:17},
+Even though $S_{\mathrm{d,sub}}$ and $K_{\mathrm{d.sub}}$ can not be directly measured, they can be estimated by comparing results from collisions of two species $A$ and $B$ with similar mass numbers.
+Taking the skewness for example, one could construct the following ratio using Eq.~\eqref{eq:17},